antgilles/algassignement/README.md

 > Image could be pushed on any other private or public registry

-TODO : Triggering build could be limited to one specific branch "docker-build" for example

-TODO : use github tag if available on image tagging rather than commit sha.
+TODO : use github tag release if available in order to tag the docker image rather than commit sha.

-TODO : Testing can be done before pushing the asset

-- Dockerfile :
+Here is is the Dockerfile used for image building :

 ```
 FROM node:9